 - 1. The student must take the course, or courses, at an approved offcampus summer program designed for medical students. - 2.
 The student must take the course, or courses, on-campus under the auspices of the DCOM faculty. - 3.
 The student must take a remediation exam, or exams, given by the DCOM faculty. - 4.
 The student must repeat the entire academic year. - 5.
-The student may receive a letter of reprimand from the Dean.

-6. The student may be dismissed from DCOM.
+The student may receive a letter of reprimand from the Dean. - 6.
+The student may be dismissed from DCOM.
+When a student is dismissed from DCOM a notation will be placed on the transcript that notes the date the student was dismissed.